Will Writing Services

 Do you need a lawyer to make a will?

 Although it is possible to create your own will, doing so without a professional will writing service could make it more likely for mistakes or oversights to be made.
 This could result in a will that does not offer the level of protection you intended, or might even potentially result in your will being declared invalid, meaning your estate will be subject to intestacy law.
-You can find out more about the most frequent mistakes made when writing a will here.
+You can find out more in our guide to the most common mistakes people make when writing a will here.

-By working with an experienced solicitor to write your will, you gain the following benefits:
+By working with an experienced will writing solicitor, you gain the following benefits:

 - Common mistakes in writing the will can be avoided more easily